shahabdsh/InventoryManager/README.md

 Ensure the `ConnectionString` in `InventoryManager.Api\appsettings.Development.json` points to your local MongoDb installation

-Also ensure the `apiUrl` in `InventoryManager.Angular\inventory-manager-frontend\src\environments` points to the local backend
+Also ensure the `apiUrl` in `InventoryManager.Angular\inventory-manager-frontend\src\environments` points to the locally running backend

-Navigate to InventoryManager.Angular\inventory-manager-frontend and run the following to install npm packages and serve the angular app
+Navigate to `InventoryManager.Angular\inventory-manager-frontend` and run the following to install npm packages and serve the angular app

 ```sh
 $ npm install